preloader

 2. Practice

-To practice the setup of delays, you can reuse the API Pastry sample that is described into our Getting Started tutorial.
-Once the API loaded in Microcks, access the GET /pastry operation Edit Properties page from the 3-dots menu.
+To practice setting up delays, you can reuse the API Pastry sample described in our Getting Started tutorial.
+Once the API is loaded in Microcks, access the GET /pastry operation Edit Properties page from the 3-dots menu.

 image

-The Default delay in the dispathching properties has not been set, so it should be 0 ms. You can change this value to the one of your choice, let’s say 250 ms for our experiment.
+The Default delay in the dispatching properties has not been set, so it should be 0 ms. You can change this value to one of your choice, let’s say 250 ms for our experiment.
 Do not forget to Save!

 time curl -X GET 'http://localhost:8585/rest/API+Pastry+-+2.0/2.0.0/pastry' -H 'Accept: application/json'